-Increasing aware of the environmentally negative impact of animal leather, savvy consumers everywhere are turning to plant-based alternatives – and apple leather is top of the tree.
+Increasing aware of the environmentally negative impact of animal leather, savvy consumers everywhere are turning to vegan leather made from plants – and apple leather is top of the tree.

 It's about time fashion had a conversation about leather.
 A huge-scale killer, animal leather takes approximately one billion animal lives every year – and is also an important factor in the climate crisis.
 Meat-eating has been part of the environmental crisis conversation for years, but the fashion industry rarely pauses to think about the fact that leather is part of animal agriculture, which is a leading cause of climate change.
 Rearing and killing animals for fashion is incredibly polluting, resource-intensive, and harsh on humans – not only do leather tanneries emit toxic substances into nearby soil and waterways, but the people working in the trade are also at risk.
 An estimated 90% of all leather workers in Bangladesh will die before they are 50 due to exposure to chemicals.

-Concerned by these facts, the industry is increasingly turning to plant-derived substitutes for animal leather.
-One of these new, innovative materials is leather made from apples.
+Concerned by these facts, the industry is increasingly turning to vegan leather made from plants.
+One of these new, innovative materials is vegan leather made from apples.
 Often a waste product from the juice industry, apple leather is commonly crafted from peels, cores, pulp, and other leftovers from juicing or puree products.
 The material is made by drying the apple waste and coating it onto a canvas.
 In some cases, polyurethane is involved, but in minor quantity than traditional 100% PU vegan leathers.
+For example, prominent supplier Frumat's material is made from 50% apple waste and 50% polyurethane.
 This means that the material requires fewer fossil fuels than both animal leather and petroleum-derived faux leathers.

 Most apple leather is made from apples from the Tyrol region in northern Italy, home to a large apple industry.
 Italian company Frumat developed the bio-based plant leather made from waste from the region's enormous apple industry, which produces jams, juices and other apple-based products.
-The material is now largely manufactured and supplied by Italian company Mabel Synthetics.
-It's used by companies such as Luxtra, Ashoka Paris, and Komrads, to name a few.
+The material is now largely manufactured and supplied by Italian company Mabel, and is compostable at the end of its lifespan.
+It's used by companies such as Luxtra, Sylven, Mela and Minuit sur Terre, to name a few.